Amber Hunter

 Best Time To Visit Savuti Botswana

 While Chobe National Park and Savuti can be enjoyed throughout the year, the dry season (April to October) is fantastic for game viewing as wildlife congregates around the shrinking water sources, with hot days and no rain.
+During this time, you might also spot wild dogs, adding to the excitement of unique wildlife sightings.

-From November to March, the wet season means new life in the bush and prolific sightings around Savuti marsh.
+From November to March, the wet season (Green Season) means new life in the bush and prolific sightings around Savuti marsh.
 Bird lovers will also delight in visiting Chobe in the summer months when colourful migratory birds promise enchanting sightings and plenty of bird book ticks.

 Recommended Lodge in Chobe National Park: Chobe Game Lodge